About this Event

 Sudan now faces a historic opportunity for democratic transition.
 For more than six months preceding the formal power-sharing agreement in August 2019, the democratic civic movement of Sudan engaged in peaceful, countrywide protests, demanding a transition to civilian rule and respect for democracy and human rights.

-The National Endowment for Democracy(NED) will pay tribute to the people of Sudan and their historic 2019 revolution when it honors three organizations working tirelessly to strengthen civil society in Sudan with the 2020 Democracy Award.
+The National Endowment for Democracy(NED) paid tribute to the people of Sudan and their historic 2019 revolution when it honored three organizations working tirelessly to strengthen civil society in Sudan with the 2020 Democracy Award.
 The three organizations represent the key populations engaged in the protests: young people, women, and those living in the countryside on the periphery.

 9:30 a.m.: Welcome from NED Chairman of the Board Andrew Card, NED President Carl Gershman, and US Deputy Assistant Secretary of State for East Africa and The Sudans, Ambassador Makila James